jayggg/ngstents/tentswebgui/README.md

 3. To test a larger tent scene on your system, run 'drawtents2d_larger' to generate a file 'tents_larger.py'.
 This should open in your browser.
 Play with the controls as in the other example.

+4. Start the Jupyter notebook server: `jupyter notebook` then open and run Tents2D.ipynb and Burgers2D.ipynb.